-65. Business strategy concerns:
+71. Business strategy concerns

-- A. how to gain and sustain a competitive advantage for a single line of business. - B. defining what set of businesses to be in and why. - C. selecting a business model to use in pursuing business objectives. - D. selecting a set of stretch financial and strategic objectives for a particular line of business. - E. choosing the most appropriate strategic intent for a specific line of business.
+A. strengthening the market position and building competitive advantage for a single line of business.

+- B. ensuring consistency in strategic approach among the businesses of a diversified company. - C. selecting a model for a single line of business to use in pursuing objectives that contribute to the whole of a diversified company. - D. selecting a set of stretch financial and strategic objectives for a single business unit. - E. choosing the most appropriate strategic intent for a specific line of business.